cmu-delphi/delphi-epidata/docs/api/covidcast-signals/changehc.md

 * **Available for:** county, hrr, msa, state (see [geography coding docs](../covidcast_geography.md))

-This data source is based on information about outpatient visits, provided to us by health system partners.
+This data source is based on information about outpatient visits, provided to us by Change Healthcare.
 Using this outpatient data, we estimate the percentage of COVID-related doctor's visits in a given location, on a given day.

 | Signal | Description |